Teaching Credential Degrees

 By using our Teacher Preparation Program Finder and answering a few questions, you’ll be guided towards a great teaching credential or certificate program for you.

 Few career paths offer such deep levels of civic engagement, emotional rewards, and direct force of impact on the next generation as a career in education.
 And few careers are as vital and valuable to society as those of our educators.
-Are you interested in being a part of the next generation of future teachers to teach early childhood education, elementary school, middle school, high school, or special education?
+Are you interested in being a part of the next generation of future teachers to teach early childhood education, elementary school, middle school, high school, or special education in your local school district?
 You can get the California teaching credentials at our university.
 Become one of our teacher candidates and get one step closer to be one of the qualified elementary school teachers.

 Make an impact.
 Become a teacher with an Alliant International University teaching credential program.
 Explore our California teaching credential programs.